ibm-cloud-docs/appid/enterprise.md

 # SAML
 {: #enterprise}

-When you have a SAML-based identity provider, you can configure {{site.data.keyword.appid_short_notm}} to act as a service provider that initiates a single sign-on (SSO) log in to a third-party provider.
+When you have a SAML-based identity provider, you can configure {{site.data.keyword.appid_short_notm}} to act as a service provider that initiates a single sign-on (SSO) log in to that third-party provider.
 During the sign in flow, your users can be easily authenticated and are able obtain {{site.data.keyword.appid_short_notm}} security tokens that allow them to access your apps and protected APIs.
 {: shortdesc}

 Working with a specific SAML identity provider?
-Check out one of these blog posts on setting up {{site.data.keyword.appid_short_notm}} with [Ping One](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-ping-one){: external}, [an Azure Active Directory](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-azure-active-directory){: external}, or [an Active Directory Federation Service](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-active-directory-federation-service){: external}.
+Try out one of the following blogs to help you set up {{site.data.keyword.appid_short_notm}} with [Ping One](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-ping-one){: external}, [an Azure Active Directory](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-azure-active-directory){: external}, or [an Active Directory Federation Service](https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-active-directory-federation-service){: external}.
 {: tip}

 ## Understanding SAML
 {: #saml-understanding}

 Security Assertion Markup Language (SAML) is an open standard for exchanging authentication and authorization data between an identity provider who asserts the user identity and a service provider who consumes the user identity information.
 {: shortdesc}